 Workers who are not fully vaccinated

-- Before a worker who is not fully vaccinated travels to England they will need to: take a COVID-19 test no more than 3 days before their departure date and complete the passenger locator form 48 hours prior to arrival in England.
+- Before a worker who is not fully vaccinated travels to England they will need to: take a COVID-19 test in the 2 days before their service to England departs. and complete the passenger locator form in the 48 hours prior to arrival in England.
 Additional information must be completed on the form.

 - Seasonal workers who are not fully vaccinated and arrive in the UK must go straight to the farm and somebody from the farm should collect them from the airport, port or station wherever possible.
 The worker must self-isolate for their first 10 days in England.
 They will need to stay at the address provided in the passenger locator form.
 They must not leave the farm (if living on the farm) or their accommodation during the first 10 days except to travel to and from work, or if there’s an emergency.
 Please see Government Guidance for further details.